dagster-io/dagster/docs/docs-beta/docs/guides/io-managers.md

 I/O managers in Dagster provide a way to separate the code that's responsible for logical data transformation from the code that's responsible for reading and writing the results.
 This can help reduce boiler plate code and make it easy to swap out where your data is stored.

+In many Dagster pipelines, assets can be broken down as the following steps:

+1. Reading data from some data store into memory
+2. Applying some in-memory transform
+3. Writing the transformed data to some data store

+Using an I/O manager can help simplify the code responsible for reading and writing the data to and from a data source for assets that follow this pattern.

 <details>
 <summary>Prerequisites</summary>
+To follow the steps in this guide, you'll need:

 - Familiarity with [Assets](/concepts/assets)
 - Familiarity with [Resources](/concepts/resources)